danro/tweenman-examples/README.md

 Examples Info
 -------------

-This repo uses submodules for the source files, so remember to recursively clone (if you don't already have the source)
+This repo uses submodules for the source files, so remember to recursively clone if you need the source.

 	git clone --recursive git://github.com/danro/tweenman-examples.git